pydykit/pydykit/docs/finite_element_frameworks/README.md

 - Features: heat, homogenization, linear elasticity, large deformations, 1D, 2D, 3D

 Looks a bit oldschool, rather messy, more engineering-focused, but [rich example collection on elasticity](https://sfepy.org/doc-devel/examples/linear_elasticity-index.html)...

+## Assessment

+From my perspective, only FEniCS and scikit-fem are real options for us.
+I would recommend to create small proof of concepts (POC) for both.

+The content of these POCs could be:

+- 2D or 3D tension test
+  - displacement-controlled tension test
+  - with straight rectangular specimen
+  - of isotropic material and
+  - prohibited lateral displacement within the clamping area
+  - assuming small deformation.

+This is the simplest (kind of real life) engineering-like application I can think of.